JaimeYeung/Leaf-Classification/README.md

 # Leaf-Classification
-This is the final project for MScA 31009 Machine Learning & Predictive Analysis
+This is the final project for MScA 31009 Machine Learning and Predictive Analysis
 #
 The objective of this project is to use binary leaf images and extracted features, including shape, margin & texture, to accurately identify 99 species of plants.
 #